neuronumcybernetics/neuronum/README.md

 ### **Build On Neuronum**
 To dive deeper into Neuronum App development, visit & build with [Node Examples](https://github.com/neuronumcybernetics/neuronum/tree/main/features/nodes/examples)

 Initialize a Node (app template):
 ```sh
 neuronum init-node --app                # initialize a Node with app template
 ```

-This command prompts you to enter a Node description (e.g Getting Started Node) and creates a new directory named node_<node_id> containing the following files:
+This command prompts you to enter a Node description (e.g Test App) and creates a new directory named node_<node_id> containing the following files:

 .env
 ```env